darthvader58/KaleshScript/README.md

 ---

-**Disclaimer**: This is a fun educational project.
+**Disclaimer**: This is a fun and definitely NOT an educational project.
 The language uses Delhi slang for entertainment purposes.
 No offense intended! 🙏